 Other Outcomes:

-The project involved an AHRC-funded PhD on 'Yugoslav-American exchanges in the early Cold War period', completed by Stefana Djokic 2021 (Supervisors: Claudia Hopkins, Vladimir Unkovski-Korica, David Hopkins).
+The project involved an AHRC-funded interdisciplinary PhD on 'Yugoslav-American exchanges in the early Cold War period', completed by Stefana Djokic 2021 (Supervisors: Claudia Hopkins, Vladimir Unkovski-Korica, David Hopkins).

-Five workshops, funded by the Terra Foundation, took place in 2022 and 2023 (in Lisbon, Madrid, Dresden, Poznań, and Bucharest) to expand the research into European-American exchanges further.
+Five conferences, funded by the Terra Foundation, took place in 2022 and 2023 (in Lisbon, Madrid, Dresden, Poznań, and Bucharest) to expand the research into European-American exchanges further.
+A selection of the conference papers were published in two special issues of Art in Translation,

-A selection of the workshop papers were published in Art in Translation, vol. 16.1 Cold (War) Embraces: Spanish-American Exchanges 1945-1990 , edited by Claudia Hopkins and Javier Ortiz-Echagüe.
+Vol. 16.1 Cold (War) Embraces: Spanish-American Exchanges 1945-1990 edited by Claudia Hopkins and Javier Ortiz-Echagüe.